ARM-software/CMSIS-Stream/README.md

 * modular design
 * graphical representation

-CMSIS-Stream makes it easier to build streaming solutions by connecting components into a graph and computing a scheduling of this graph at **build time** with several memory optimizations.
+CMSIS-Stream computes a scheduling of this streaming graph at **build time** with several memory optimizations.
+The scheduling is a state machine : it is deterministic.

 Stream of samples are processed by this graph as illustrated on the following animation:

 ![SDF_doc](Documentation/assets/SDF_doc.gif)

+Processing nodes in the graph can also communicate with events.
+An event is like a function call : it has a name and arguments.
+Processing elements can send and receive events.

 Python is used to:

-* Describe the graph
+* Describe the graph (streaming graph and event graph)
-* Generate a **static scheduling** of this graph that is computed **at build time** with several memory optimizations.
+* Generate a **static scheduling** of the streaming graph that is computed **at build time** with several memory optimizations.
 * Generate the code for this scheduler as a simple C++ file (with a C API).
   * The scheduler can be run on bare metal devices.
 There is no dependencies to any RTOS.
 The scheduler is a sequence of function calls
+* Connect all the nodes for events propagation in the graph of events

 * Generate a graphical representation of the graph

-C++ is only used for strong types and static typing (template).
-The only part of the C++ library that is used is the memory allocator to create the objects.
+For the streaming part, C++ is only used for strong and static typing (template).
+The only part of the C++ library that is used is the memory allocator to create the objects before the graph is started.

+For the event graph (which is optional), more C++ is used.
+See the section of the documentation about the event graph.

 ## License Terms